Viewer Rating

 The film's central narrative focuses on universal themes of heroism, legacy, and the fight against an existential threat across generations, consciously avoiding engagement with specific partisan political ideologies.

-The film features a cast that is diverse within its Japanese production context, without engaging in explicit race or gender swaps of roles traditionally associated with Western demographics.
-Its narrative focuses on superhero action and does not include explicit critiques or negative portrayals of traditional identities.
+The movie features a cast that is culturally appropriate for its Japanese origin, without engaging in explicit race or gender swaps of roles traditionally perceived as white.
+Its narrative focuses on genre-typical themes of heroism and legacy, rather than critiquing traditional identities or centering explicit DEI themes.

 The film features several female Kamen Riders, including Sakura Igarashi (Kamen Rider Jeanne), Hana Nono (Kamen Rider Valkyrie), and Reika Shindai (Kamen Rider Sabela).
 These characters, while in their powered suits, consistently engage in and win close-quarters physical fights against multiple male opponents, including foot soldiers and monsters, using martial arts and melee weapons.